MarioDelgadoSr/DataVisual/README.md

 much fuel it would have left.

 The 3D visual was developed with [Blender](https://www.blender.org/) and exported as a [glTF](https://en.wikipedia.org/wiki/GlTF) file.
-ThreeJS's [GLTFLoader](https://threejs.org/docs/index.html#examples/loaders/GLTFLoader) is used in the demonstration to load the 3D visual an then dynamically visualizes it.
+Three.js's [GLTFLoader](https://threejs.org/docs/index.html#examples/loaders/GLTFLoader) is used in the demonstration to load the 3D visual an then dynamically visualizes it.

 The visualization animates the salvage strategy and leverages several of *DataVisual*'s features including: